-The following sets out the Management's Discussion and Analysis ("MD&A") of results of operations and financial condition of Gelum Capital Ltd. (the "Company", "Gelum", "our" and "we") describing the operating and financial results of the Company for the year ended April 30, 2019.
-The following MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended April 30, 2019, copies of which are filed on the SEDAR website: www.sedar.com.
+The following sets out the Management's Discussion and Analysis ("MD&A") of results of operations and financial condition of Gelum Capital Ltd. (the "Company", "Gelum", "our" and "we") describing the operating and financial results of the Company for the three and six months ended October 31, 2019.
+The following MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended April 30, 2019 and the unaudited condensed interim financial statements for the six months ended October 31, 2019, copies of which are filed on the SEDAR website: www.sedar.com.
 The Company prepares its consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS").
 The audited consolidated financial statements of the Company are presented on a consolidated basis.
 All dollar figures included herein and in the following discussion and analysis are quoted in Canadian dollars unless otherwise noted.

-The financial information in this MD&A is derived from the Company's consolidated financial statements prepared in accordance with IFRS.
+The financial information in this MD&A is derived from the Company's financial statements prepared in accordance with IFRS.
 This MD&A may contain forward looking statements based on assumptions and judgments of management regarding events or results that may prove to be inaccurate as a result of risk factors beyond its control.
 Actual results may differ materially from the expected results.